 - Constrictive ideas about what we “should” or “shouldn’t” do;

 - A tendency to over-analyse our thoughts and actions (or the thoughts and actions of others), which drains our energy and prevents us from moving forward.

 Instead of using life coaching to set up yet more external goals, detailed planning processes, or self-flagellation routines, it’s often more helpful to step back from these old patterns and filters.

-Zen Inquiry helps us to connect with ourselves and others in a deeper, more authentic way.
+Zen Coaching helps us to connect with ourselves and others in a deeper, more authentic way.
 It melts away layers of self-imposed pressure and protection, and brings us back to a place in ourselves which is more calm, compassionate and wise.
 Once we have accessed this state of being, we can bring more clarity to the issues and challenges we are facing, and we can move forward to address them with far greater ease and thoroughness.
 Often, our problems then seem to just dissolve rather than needing to be actively solved!

 It isn’t spiritual or esoteric or ‘New Age’.
 It’s a simple, powerful approach, based on questions that refocus our awareness on the present moment and our essential nature.
 In some ways, it’s similar to everyday mindfulness exercises that you may have heard about or tried – but we’re embedding these in a clearly defined, actionable coaching context.